n0dyjeff/WiFiRelay/README.md

 ### Motivation
 This project was motivated by a desire to control my pool lights from my home automation system.
 I first attempted to use a Sonoff wifi controlled module with a custom hacked firmware.
 This would have been successful except that the unit is housed in the metallic NEMA enclosure for the pool control hardware which acted as a Faraday cage, preventing the wifi signal from reaching the Sonoff unit.

-This project uses an ESP-07S module containing the ubiquitous ESP8266.
-The advantage of the ESP-07S is that instead of a WiFi antenna printed onto the PC board, it has a connector allowing a coax to an external antenna, which can then be mounted outside the enclosure.
+This project uses an ESP-07 module containing the ubiquitous ESP8266.
+The advantage of the ESP-07S is that in addition to a WiFi antenna printed onto the PC board, it has a connector allowing a coax to an external antenna, which can then be mounted outside the enclosure.

 ### Features
 - Built in power supply allows direct connection to AC mains (85 ~ 305VAC).
 No external adapter required.